peejaywk/MS3-CoinCollector/assets/documentation/testing.md

 * *"As a user, I want a clear layout so I can easily navigate the site on all platforms."*
     * The frontend of the website has been implemented using the [Materialize](https://materializecss.com/) framework.
 This provides all the tools required to implement a website that is responsive and works across all different platforms.
-All coins are presented to the user using Materialize cards which display a clear image of the coin and also allow the user the view more detailed information by using the card-reveal propertiy of the card.
+All coins are presented to the user using Materialize cards which display a clear image of the coin and also allow the user the view more detailed information by using the card-reveal property of the card.
 * *"As a user, I would like the website to remember the coins in my collection so I don’t need to keep entering the data"*
     * The user must create an account on the website before they can start adding coins to their collection.
 This allows the website so store information about the users collection in the database so they can access it at any time and on any platform.